CS560/Project/README.md

 =======
 We are a University of Missouri - Kansas City graduate software engineering team training in big data knowledge discovery and management.

+Please refer to the user manual in the final report for a quick demonstration.

 Instructor: Dr. Yugyung Lee

 Assistant: PhD candidate Feichen Shen